appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/README.md

 **Note:**

-:::tip
+:::info
-Version Controlåå works with any Git hosting service that supports SSH protocol.
+Version Control works with any Git hosting service that supports SSH protocol.
 :::